adamurban04/portfolio/_posts/2024-05-19-upstart-summer-research.markdown

 ![appPic4]({{ "/images/app4.jpg" | relative_url }})

-### Week 9 and Week 10
+### Week 9 and Week 10 (Pharmacogenomic Analysis and Report)

 *21st June - 29th July*

 I utilised PharmacoGx for drug sensitivity analysis showing a drug-response curve for a selected drug and cell line.
 It also allows for the calculation of drug sensitivity signatures and can be useful when identifying drug sensitivity or resistance biomarkers.

-I have also started working on scRNA-seq data analysis with Seurat package.
+In the final stage of my internship, I focused on single-cell RNA sequencing (scRNA-seq) data analysis using the Seurat package.
+The key steps included:

+1. Data Import and Seurat Object Creation:
+- We converted the raw expression matrix, including gene expression data, features (genes), and barcodes (individual cells), into a Seurat object for analysis.

+2. Quality Control
+- We filtered out low-quality cells, such as those with low feature counts, low RNA totals, or high mitochondrial gene expression, to ensure that only high-quality cells were included in the analysis.

+These filtering steps are crucial for ensuring that the remaining dataset consists of high-quality cells, leading to more accurate and reliable downstream analysis.

+3. Feature Selection:
+- We identified highly variable genes across cells, which are critical for distinguishing different cell types.

+4. Principal Component Analysis (PCA):
+- PCA was performed to reduce data dimensionality while preserving variability, helping to identify key sources of variation among cells.

+5. Dimensionality Reduction and Visualization:
+- We used t-SNE and UMAP for visualizing high-dimensional data in two dimensions, enabling the discovery of cell clusters that may represent different cell types or states.
+These clusters can be explored further for biological interpretation and novel biomarker identification.

 *29th June - 5th August*

-...
+In the final week, I focused on finalizing my report, ensuring that all documentation and code were well-organized and accessible.

 ---
 <br>

 ###  Results

-The result is a Shiny App, useful for identifying data bias.
-It offers summary statistics, easy-to-view visual inspection of clinical datasets utilizing interactive plots with insights into age, gender, survival status, race and ethnicity of patients, an inspection of CT Scans saved as DICOM files, a correlation matrix for numeric data in clinical datasets, stratified analysis, t-test statistics on drug response data (IC50 values), and a comprehensive analysis of cell line responses to radiation.
-In this app, we focused on lung adenocarcinoma, but it is useful for pan cancers.
+The outcome of this project is a Shiny App designed to identify data bias and provide summary statistics.
+The app offers various functionalities, including interactive plots for clinical datasets, insights into demographic variables (age, gender, survival status, race, and ethnicity), CT scan visualization through a DICOM Viewer, a correlation matrix for numeric clinical data, stratified analysis, and t-test statistics on drug response data (IC50 values).
+Additionally, the app supports radiogenomic and pharmacogenomic analyses.
+While we focused particularly on lung adenocarcinoma, the app is useful for pan-cancer research.

-You can view the code and resources for this tool at its [GitHub repository](https://github.com/adamurban04/UPSTaRT) or the actual Shiny app at [shinyapps.io](https://adamurban.shinyapps.io/Research/)
+The code and resources for this tool are available on its [GitHub repository](https://github.com/adamurban04/UPSTaRT), and the Shiny app can be accessed on[shinyapps.io](https://adamurban.shinyapps.io/Research/)

+### Final Thoughts

+This internship has provided me with invaluable experience in data analysis, tool development, and collaborative research.
+The skills and insights gained will undoubtedly contribute to my future work in bioinformatics.
+I look forward to continuing this journey and exploring further opportunities to apply these skills.